Skip to content

 Although not required, pharmacy experience is strongly encouraged, either as a volunteer or employee.
 The pharmacist’s role in health care is evolving; therefore, it is important for applicants to understand the pharmacy profession and the attributes, skills, and abilities necessary to provide care.
 Applicants without pharmacy experience are encouraged to consult with several pharmacists regarding the profession (e.g., what it involves, career opportunities, current issues and challenges, etc.).
 Prospective applicants may find useful information on the website of the American Association of Colleges of Pharmacy.

-Written communication skills will be assessed through a review of the PharmCAS personal statement.
+Written communication skills will be assessed through a review of the PharmCAS personal statement and any optional PharmCAS essays that applicants choose to complete.
 Applicants are expected to demonstrate narrative coherence, critical thinking, and proper grammar in their personal statements.
 Oral communication skills are assessed through the two one-on-one interviews.

 Non-US citizens who hold “F-1 Visa,” “Permanent Resident” or “Refugee/Asylee” Visa status are eligible to apply to the Doctor of Pharmacy Program.
 Applicants holding other visa classifications are not eligible to apply.
-A copy of the front and back of the visa must be uploaded to the PharmCAS application.
-The TOEFL test is only required for F-1 Visa Students and must be taken by the application deadline.
+The TOEFL exam is required for any candidates who will not be completing an American bachelor’s degree before entering the PharmD.
+TOEFL scores must be submitted by the application deadline.
 H-4 Visa holders must apply for and be awarded F-1 Visa Status in order to be eligible to apply to the PharmD Program.
 Courses taken at a foreign school will need to be evaluated.
 Please visit our international students webpage for more information.